- Contact Us

-Physiotherapy is a science-based profession and takes a ‘whole person’ approach to health and well-being, which includes the patient’s general lifestyle.
+Physiotherapy is a science-based profession and takes a holistic ‘whole person’ approach to health and well-being, which includes the patient’s general lifestyle.

 What do Physiotherapists do?

 Physiotherapists use their knowledge and skills to improve a range of conditions associated with the different systems of the body and consider the body as a whole, rather than just focusing on the individual aspects of an injury or illness.
-A patient’s involvement in their own care is essential.
-This is achieved through education, awareness, empowerment and participation in their treatment.
+A patient’s involvement in their own care is essential and this is achieved through education, awareness, empowerment and participation in their treatment.
 Physiotherapists use their knowledge and skills to improve a range of conditions associated with the different systems of the body.
 Musculoskeletal Physiotherapy is a specialised area of physiotherapy that treats injuries and conditions which affect the muscles, joints and soft tissue structures.
 Injuries which can be treated by musculoskeletal physiotherapy can include: